Speaker Bagbin got it right, Majority in Parliament headless

 30 MINUTES SUSPENSION

 Some have offered unsolicited education that the Speaker wanted the majority side of the House in the chamber in order for them to move the motion for the passage or rejection of the budget.
-Beyond this, I think Bagbin's decision to suspend sitting was also more of strategy.
-Whether we like it of not, he is the most experienced legislator under the Fourth Republic who knows the rules of Parliament very well.
-Speaker Bagbin knew there was articles 102 and 104 conditions to satisfy in the scheme of things.
-In the case of article 102, there was no problem because the Minority MPs alone satisfied the one third requirement.
+Beyond this, I think Bagbin's decision to suspend sitting was also more of a strategy.
+Whether we like it or not, he is the most experienced legislator under the Fourth Republic who knows the rules of Parliament very well.
+Speaker Bagbin knew there were articles 102 and 104 conditions to satisfy in the scheme of things.
+In the case of article 102, there was no problem because the Minority MPs alone satisfied the one-third requirement.

 ARTICLE 104 ARGUMENT

-The majority side have consoled their supporters that what Speaker Bagbin did was unconstitutional.
-Their argument was that at the time the question was put, the number of MPs in the chamber were not up to half of all MPs as stated in article 104 and order 108.
+The majority side has consoled their supporters that what Speaker Bagbin did was unconstitutional.
+Their argument was that at the time the question was put, the number of MPs in the chamber was not up to half of all MPs as stated in article 104 and order 108.
 According to them, Speaker Bagbin overlooked this provision by relying only on article 102.

 Article 104(1) provides that "except as otherwise provided in this constitution, matters in PARLIAMENT shall be determined by the votes of the majority of members present and voting, with at least half of all members of Parliament."